 Not for the faint of heart, but truly percussive wonders: if you want different flavours for your playing, you have to visit the Hammerax website.

-Notable cymbal(s): Hammerax Crash Course (link to check the price at Hammerax)
+Notable cymbal(s): Hammerax Crash Course

 This Hammerax creation is an 11” cymbal that utilizes three independent layers.
 Together, they generate a rather quick and raspy tone.
 Moreover, a thin, extremely resistant black finish is applied to every unit to add to the odd factor.